bioinfo-chru-strasbourg/howard/docs/CADDOnc.md

 ## Databases

-This section describes how to download and prepare the required CADD and ANNOVAR databases for use in the CADDO workflow.
+This section describes how to download and prepare the required CADD and ANNOVAR databases for use in the CADDOnc workflow.
 You will set up the directory structure, retrieve the necessary files, and perform any required preprocessing steps to ensure compatibility with Howard.
 Follow the instructions carefully to ensure that your annotation and prediction steps have access to the correct and properly formatted data sources.

 ### CADD

-These steps ensure that the CADD database is properly formatted and accessible for use in the CADDO variant annotation workflow.
+These steps ensure that the CADD database is properly formatted and accessible for use in the CADDOnc variant annotation workflow.

 ### Set CADD Variables